Note: This is an archived Handbook entry from 2016.

 Students from around the globe work together to address the worldwide implications of ageing, including workforce and retirement challenges, increased demand on health care spending and how recent technological advancements can revolutionise the future of ageing.
 This is an exciting new course that opens up the possibilities of ageing with massive implications for older adults, clinicians, health care administrators, urban planners, service providers, policymakers, and researchers.

 The Master of Ageing course requires completion of a total of 150 points of study and is structured to suit individual needs and study preferences.
 Students to have the option of enrolling in a Master degree (150 points) or one of the nested awards Graduate Diploma (100 points), Graduate Certificate (50 points) or Specialist Certificate (25 points).
-Students can choose to take all of their coursework entirely online or can enrol in subjects that meet as face-to-face intensives at the University of Melbourne.

 This course is designed to be available to students at different stages in their careers, including career starters, career changers and career enhancers, those who currently work and wish to further their qualifications.
 The coursework responds to all three groups of students by allowing individual tailoring to find the optimal approach.